The Ecomuseum's "

 Afternoon at the marsh for the kids

-Immerse yourself in the world of the salt marshes in a fun and educational way!
-Every Tuesday and Thursday in July and August, ten children aged 6 to 12 can spend an afternoon at the salt marshes (from 3:00 p.m. to 6:00 p.m.).
-On the agenda: clay modeling, a treasure hunt, and salt harvesting with the salt worker and his tools.
+Dive into the world of the salt marsh in a fun and educational way!
+Every Tuesday and Thursday in July and August, ten children ages 6 to 11 can spend an afternoon at the salt marsh (from 3:00 p.m. to 6:00 p.m.).
+On the agenda: working with clay, a treasure hunt, and harvesting salt with the salt worker and his tools.
 At the end of the day, the children go home with their very own salt!

 Duration: